meck93/ScanOrUploadMe/reporting/sprint5/reportWeek5.md

 We have not merfed any branches into master this week, because the work on individual branches is still ongoing
 ## Summary: Were all sprint goals met?

-We initially planned to do **29 story points** but we managed to implement 31.5 instead, although some of the tickets still have issues we are working on.
+We initially planned to do **29 story points** but we managed to implement 21.5 instead, although some of the tickets still have issues we are working on.
 For example
 **Still in progress:**

 - Encryption: Implementation Mobile App <-> ExpressJS Server #31 (2)
 - Make app available in Swedish [Frontend] #15 (0.5)
 - Backend Testing #67(8)
+- Functionality for Swedish Input/Scan [Backend] #13 (10)

 **The sprint goals which were not completed:**